Spectral Synthesis on Varieties: Introduction

 for each variety $V$ in $\mathcal C(G)$ and for every closed ideal $I$ in $\mathcal M_c(G)$ (see e.g. \cite{MR3502634}).
 This variety-ideal connection induces a similar one-to-one connection between varieties on the group and closed ideals in the Fourier algebra.
 We note that, in general, not every ideal in the measure algebra, resp. in the Fourier algebra is closed (see e.g. \cite{MR2340978}).
 On the other hand, if $G$ is a discrete group, then every ideal in the measure algebra, resp. in the Fourier algebra, is closed (see \cite{MR3185617}).

 Maximal ideals of the Fourier algebra will play an important role in our discussion.
 Obviously, the annihilators of one dimensional varieties are closed maximal ideals.
 They are called {\it exponential maximal ideals}.
-The annihilator of the one dimensional variety spanned by the exponential $m$ is \hbox{denoted by $M_m$.} Exponential maximal ideals are characterized by the property that their residue algebra is topologically isomorphic to the complex field (see \cite[Section 12.2]{MR3185617}, \cite{MR3502634, MR3713567}).
-Clearly, the corresponding maximal ideal $\widehat{M}_m$ is the set of all Fourier--Laplace transforms which vanish at $m$.
+The annihilator of the one dimensional variety spanned by the exponential $m$ is \hbox{denoted by $M_m$}.
+Clearly, the corresponding maximal ideal $\widehat{M}_m$ is the set of all Fourier transforms which vanish at $m$.

 Spectral analysis and synthesis studies the structure of varieties.
 We say that {\it spectral analysis} holds for the variety $V$, if every nonzero subvariety of $V$ contains a nonzero finite dimensional variety.
 This is equivalent to the property that every nonzero subvariety of $V$ contains an exponential.
 We say that the variety $V$ is {\it synthesizable}, if all finite dimensional subvarieties in $V$ span a dense subspace.
 Finally, we say that {\it spectral synthesis} holds for a variety, if all of its subvarieties are synthesizable.
 If spectral analysis, resp. spectral synthesis holds for each variety, then we say that {\it spectral analysis}, resp. {\it spectral synthesis holds on the group}.